galenmckinley/CarbonCycle/index.md

 One way scientists learn about how the ocean carbon sink can change is from observations of the variability in space and time in recent decades (Gruber et al. 2023).
 For example, observational studies of the Southern Ocean have found that the ocean carbon sink weakened in the decade of the 1990s, and then strengthened again; however, the changes have yet to be mechanistically explained.
 It is possible that observations are simply too sparse to robustly constrain these changes (Bakker et al. 2016, Gloege et al. 2021, Heimdal et al. 2023). </p>

 <p>
 In the US, the <a href="https://www.us-ocb.org/">Ocean Carbon and Biogeochemistry</a> (OCB) program coordinates research and education efforts on ocean carbon uptake.
 See a short film <a href="https://www.us-ocb.org/new-ocb-short-film/">here</a> that summarizes their carbon research portfolio.
-International efforts look to the International Ocean Carbon Coordinating Project <a href="http://www.ioccp.org/"> (IOCCP) </a> </p>
+International efforts look to the <a href="http://www.ioccp.org/"> International Ocean Carbon Coordinating Project </a> (IOCCP) </p>

 <h3> The “Other CO2 Problem” = Ocean Acidification </h3>

 <p> There are additional consequences to the ocean’s uptake of carbon.
 CO2 dissolved in seawater and forms carbonic acid, and so adding more CO2 to the water makes the ocean more acidic.
 From preindustrial times to present the pH of the ocean has declined 0.1 pH units, from 8.21 to 8.10, and it is likely to decline by another 0.3-0.4 pH units by the 2100, assuming atmospheric pCO2 is about 800 ppmv by that time.
 Acidification will damage coral reefs and likely place significant stress on species important to ocean food chain, particularly in the Southern Ocean.
 Scientists are working hard to better-understand the impacts on organisms and the integrated effects on ocean ecosystems. </p>

 <p>
-To learn more about ocean acidification, check out resources from <a href="https://www.nrdc.org/stories/what-you-need-know-about-ocean-acidification"> Natural Resources Defense Council </a>, <a href="http://oceanacidification.noaa.gov/Home.aspx"> NOAA </a> and the <a href="http://www.whoi.edu/main/topic/ocean-acidification"> Woods Hole Oceanographic Institution</a>.
+To learn more about ocean acidification, check out resources from <a href="https://www.nrdc.org/stories/what-you-need-know-about-ocean-acidification"> Natural Resources Defense Council </a>, <a href="https://oceanacidification.noaa.gov/"> NOAA </a> and the <a href="http://www.whoi.edu/main/topic/ocean-acidification"> Woods Hole Oceanographic Institution</a>.
 </p>

 <h5> <a href="{{site.baseurl}}/references/" target = "blank"> <u> References </u> </a> </h5>